Vision & Impact

 In 2016, we helped fund a local resource center that would house books and potentially computers (once electricity could be set up).
 We continued to donate vitamins as well as other sanitary essentials (soaps, toothbrushes, etc)

 Our most recent initiative in 2017 was to provide power via solar panels to the resource center.
 Unlike other initiatives where we partnered with Point Community Church, this was a sole b.a.r.e. soaps effort and we are eager to see how this changes the community!

 Partnering with Sundara Fund

 In 2016, we partnered with Sundara Fund, a nonprofit which enables the repurposing of used hotel soaps to be rebatched and redistributed to local communities and health clinics.
-We funded Sundara’s Kalwa Slum’s initiative by employing 3 women with the objective to:
+We funded Sundara’s Kalwa Slum’s initiative by employing 3 women with fair wages to:

-The soap will be distributed every month to 500 migrant school children living in the surrounding slums, along with a basic health care and hygiene training aspect.
-Similarly, 500 migrant slum women will receive the recycled soap when they come to the local Shravan health clinic for free health care services.
-This will be done along with awareness training on the use of soap in good hand and body hygiene practices.
-Together, these activities will help improve the health and wellbeing of children and women of Kalwa East and reduce the occurrence of frequent hygiene related illness that currently plagues this slum community.
+The soap is distributed every month to 500 migrant school children living in the surrounding slums, along with a basic health care and hygiene training aspect.
+Similarly, 500 migrant slum women also receive the recycled soap when they come to the local Shravan health clinic for free health care services.
+This is done along with awareness training on the use of soap in good hand and body hygiene practices.
+Together, these activities have helped improve the health and well-being of children and women of Kalwa East and reduced the occurrence of frequent hygiene related illness that currently plagues this slum community.
+Read More here.

 In 2018, we announced in partnership with Sundara Fund an expansion into Bangalore.
 More details to come!